HectorPenades/dataset_reiden_multishot/README.md

 - Dataset used: PRID 2011

-This functions follows a similar structure of the single-shot code: data_factory_from_reid, avalaible in  https://github.com/magomezs/dataset_factory.
+This functions follow a similar structure of the single-shot code: data_factory_from_reid, avalaible at https://github.com/magomezs/dataset_factory.

 # Citation